 Often people advertise on a community notice board, especially for share accommodation.
-There are notice boards in some supermarkets. shopping centres, universities and TAFEs.
-Just take down the details in a notebook and call the number given.
+There are notice boards in some supermarkets, shopping centres, universities and TAFEs.
 The other tenants will probably want to meet with you and ask you some questions to see if you are the sort of person that will fit in well with them.
 Generally when you answer an ad, you will also need to go and look at the property and speak to the real estate agent.
-The real estate agent usually checks references before they agree to let you move in.
+The real estate agent will check references before they agree to let you move in.
 Make sure you go prepared.
-You will need to have: ID and proof of your employment or income; references from previous landlords - if you've had any; and access to money for a bond and one months rent in advance.
+You will need to have: ID and proof of your employment or income; references from previous landlords - if you've had any; and access to money for a bond and rent in advance.